stackhpc/rackit/README.md

 #> 10
 ```

+## Advanced usage - custom attributes

 Let's see if we can replace the final custom method on our `RepositoryManager` - `for_authenticated_user`.
 This is slightly more involved as it doesn't involve a manager (the endpoint doesn't really conform to
-REST), but it is still possible quite easily:
+REST), but it is still possible quite easily by directly returning a resource instance:

 ```python
 class GitHub(Connection):